-My writing interests focus on a spectrum of subjects, ranging from topics relating to the history of espionage; the relationship of treason, loyalty and dissent; national identity; and the preservation and interpretation of national parks and historic sites.
+My principal writing interests focus on a spectrum of subjects, ranging from topics relating to the history of espionage; the relationship of treason, loyalty and dissent; national identity; the history of the American West and the preservation and interpretation of Canadian and American national parks and historic sites.
 I’ve written biographies on two accused Soviet spies – Alger Hiss and Harry Dexter White – but I have also have written on history and heritage and the way that it is discussed and interpreted in both the American and Canadian national park systems.
 I am now beginning to venture into the genres of historical fiction and scriptwriting.

 Today, as a dual citizen of the United States and Canada, I am in the unique position of claiming a loyalty to both the American flag and the British monarchy.
 This unusual circumstance has given me a different perspective when it comes to thinking and writing on topics relating to treason, loyalty, political dissent, and national identity.